-The regulatory authority can also require the products be registered as a condition to be marketed.
-Such registration may be an outcome of a regulation requirement or perhaps of a decision made by the authority to guide the regulation's application better or to improve the inspection or follow-up and supervision of products that are on the market.
+The regulatory authority can also require products be registered as a condition to be marketed.
+Such registration may be an outcome of a regulation requirement or perhaps of a decision made by the authority to guide the regulation's application better or to improve the inspection or surveillance and supervision of products that are on the market.
 The demand for registration may include requiring the product's conformity with the technical regulation be demonstrated previously via a conformity assessment procedure.
 On the other hand, the regulatory authority may supervise registration maintenance via inspection actions that may include conformity assessment procedures.

-B.2 Choice of Conformity Assessment Procedures
+B.2.
+The choice of Conformity Assessment Procedures

-he SBAC, Brazilian Conformity Assessment System, uses, in isolation or combined, several mechanisms to check and attest to a product or service's conformity to the prescriptions of a norm or of a technical regulation.
-The main ones are: certification, the vendor's declaration, inspection, labeling, and assays.
+The SBAC, Brazilian Conformity Assessment System, uses, in isolation or combined, several mechanisms to check and attest to a product or service's conformity to the prescriptions of a standard or of a technical regulation.
+The main ones are: certification, manufacturer declaration, inspection, labeling, and testing.
 Choosing one of them, or an appropriate combination of them, takes legal, technical, social, political, and economic and financial aspects into account.